Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 same SRP requester at nearly the same time.
 So it should always be

-the case either that there is a clear ordering to the timestamps, or
+the case either that there is a clear ordering to the TSR 'Time

 5. Internal Handling of TSR data

-The TSR option that is sent on the wire is expressed in seconds
+The TSR 'Time Offset' value that is sent on the wire is expressed in

-relative to the time of receipt of the registration.
-In order to
+seconds relative to the time of receipt of the registration.
+In

-the time at which the registration occurred.
-This time is recorded
+(local) time at which the registration occurred.
+This time is

-as an absolute time, not a relative time.
-We refer to this as the
+recorded as an absolute time, not a relative time.
+We refer to this

-time of receipt.
-When constructing a TSR option, the registrar
+as the time of receipt.
+When constructing a TSR option, the

-computes the difference between the current time and the time of
+registrar computes the difference between the current time and the

-receipt, which must always be in the past.
-This difference, which
+time of receipt, which must always be in the past.
+This difference,

-unsigned value is then used to synthesize the TSR RR.
+unsigned value is then used to synthesize the TSR option.

 6. Timeliness of Conflict Resolution

-It is expected that if a conflict exists, it will be recent, and will
+data, it is expected that the conflict is recent, and that it will be

-be resolved quickly.
-Different hosts may be able to record shorter
+removal of the stale data.
+Different hosts may be able to record

-or longer time differences.
-However, because of this expectation of
+However, because of this expectation of recentness, mDNS registrars

-recentness, mDNS registrars should never need to report a TSR of
+should never need to report a TSR 'Time Offset' value of longer than

-longer than seven days.
-It’s reasonable to expect that every mDNS
+seven days.
+It’s reasonable to expect that every mDNS implementation

-implementation should be able to remember time intervals of at least
+should be able to remember time intervals of at least seven days.

 7. Legacy Behavior